nottinghamtec/Main-Website/content/venues/great_hall.md

 title = "The Great Hall"
 weight = 5

-summary = "Spacious venue located in the Trent building, University Park Campus"
+summary = "From the early 20th Century, a spacious venue located in the Trent Building, University Park Campus."

 photos = [
   "/imgs/venues/wof2014.jpg",